PeacefulRobot/peaceful-robot-net/index.md

 ## About

-Peaceful Robot Cybersecurity is a research initiative providing preventive measures for the secure software development lifecycle and creating solutions that leverage emerging technologies in Infrastructure-as-a-Service, DevOps, developer toolkits, and cybersecurity.
+Peaceful Robot Cybersecurity is an independent research initiative providing preventive measures for the secure software development lifecycle and creating solutions that leverage emerging technologies in Infrastructure-as-a-Service, DevOps, developer toolkits, and cybersecurity.

 ## Research